GladwinPrince/frontend-nanodegree-arcade-game/README.md

 # Frogger Game

 **Frogger** is a 1981 arcade game developed by Konami.
-This is a replica of the 1981 arcade game based on JavaScript programming Language.
+This is a replica of the 1981 arcade game designed using JavaScript programming Language.

 ## How to Run
 1. Download a copy of this project from GitHub, either using the GitHub Zip file download or Clone the repository into your computer.